There is some confusion about whether or not certain fruit seeds are safe to blend with whole fruits in a green smoothie.

 I lost 40 Pounds With Fruity Green Smoothies

-With over 400 recipes and answers to 115 questions, this is one of the most comprehensive green smoothie and whole foods programs out there.
-Find out more about how my Green Smoothie Health & Weight Loss Program can change your life!
+With almost 400 recipes and in-depth weight loss strategies, this is one of the most comprehensive green smoothie and whole foods programs out there.
+Find out more about how my Green Smoothie FAQ.